 This live webinar includes 45-50 minutes of presentation slides and 10-15 minutes of answering questions submitted to through the live chat window.
 The presentation explains how to document design changes prior to design transfer, during design transfer and after the product has been commercially launched.
 After you update your procedure for design changes, you can show the recording of this webinar to your design and development team to ensure that design and development documentation is compliant and updates are efficiently maintained.
 All deliveries of content will be sent via Aweber emails to confirmed subscribers.

-If you have any generic questions about documenting design changes or the new ISO 13485:2016 requirements for design changes, please email me at firstname.lastname@example.org.
+If you have any questions regarding the design changes webinar or the new ISO 13485:2016 requirements for design changes, please email me at email@example.com.
 I will use your questions as material for webinars and future blogs.
-During live webinars you are only be able to submit questions via the chat box.
 If you have company-specific questions, please send me a request to set-up a private call to discuss your specific issues.

 Access to a live webinar, native slide deck for this live webinar and a link to download a recording of the live webinar after the live event.